OctopusDeploy/docs/docs/security/cve/zipbombs-and-octopus-deploy.md

 * Maximum size a deployment package can decompress to: 1 terabyte
   * Applies to all Deployment Targets, Dynamic Workers and self-hosted Worker Pools
-* Maximum size an archive can decompress to on Octopus Server for all other operations: 1 terabyte
+* Maximum size an archive can decompress to on Octopus Server for all other operations: 10 gigabytes
   * Applies to any other non-deployment operations that use archives
-* Maximum compression ratio for all archives: 5000:1

 These limits can be adjusted on a per-customer basis.
 If your standard business operations are being impacted by these limits, please contact support@octopus.com and we'll be happy to help adjust your limits to find the appropriate balance of functionality and protection.